 Instructions

 - Preheat an oven safe pot with oil.
-Season lamb shanks with salt and pepper.
+Season the lamb shanks with salt and pepper.

-- Add lamb shanks and brown them on all the sides.
+- Add the lamb shanks to the pot and brown them on all the sides.
 Remove and set aside.

-- In the same pot, cook onions until they are lightly brown.
+- In the same pot, cook the onions until they are slightly browned.

-- Add garlic cloves, bay leaves, beef broth, dry red wine and tomato sauce to the pot.
+- Add the garlic cloves, bay leaves, beef broth, dry red wine, and tomato sauce to the pot.
 Stir to combine.

-- Add in lamb shanks.
-Bake at 350°F for about 2 hours or until tender.
+- Add in the lamb shanks.
+Bake them covered at 350°F for about 2 hours or until tender.

 Hi Natalya, can I make the lamb shanks in instant pot instead of oven?
 Thank you.